brandur/mutelight-v2/articles/the-hitchhikers-guide-to-the-galaxy.md

 Today we have our own form of the Guide, and it's better than even Douglas Adams could have imagined: Wikipedia.

 Wikipedia is the ultimate travel resource.
-On a trip across the country it lets you look up everything&mdash;from towns and landmarks you're visiting to checking what your tour guide (yep, these guys get a lot wrong).
+On a trip across the country it lets you look up everything&mdash;from towns and landmarks you're visiting to checking what your tour guide.

 This would be a world with almost perfect flow of information if not for one thing.
 In every country on Earth, phone carriers actively encourage technological retrogression by keeping data roaming rates prohibitively expensive&mdash;and you're going to need data for a Wikipedia lookup.